Fiat reaches deal with unions on contract - union sources

 The accord includes employees for truck and tractor-maker Fiat Industrial FI.MI.

-The agreement calls for a rise of 40 euros per month gross on the basic pay package starting from February for all of 2013, and a productivity bonus of 120 euros per month (compared to 103 euros currently) from April.
+The agreement calls for a raise of 40 euros per month gross on the basic pay package starting from February for all of 2013, and a productivity bonus of 120 euros per month (compared to 2013 euros currently) from April.

 The Fiat group and its unions agreed to meet again on increases for 2014 and 2015 before the end of the year.